peterhry/peterhrynkow.com/_drafts/component-api.md

 #### Composition

-The solutions that exist for managing composition in React provide the consumer with varying degrees of control over the children being rendered.
+In React, solutions for managing composition provide the consumer with varying degrees of control over the children being rendered.

 This thread from Brad Frost highlights some of the trade offs between different approaches.

 Using an `array` or `object` prop to manage composition is suitable for component libraries that prioritize consistency over customization.

 Here the component is saying "Just give me the data —I'll take care of rendering".

 ```jsx
 <Tabs items={[